 I would have to visit them all, it is the only plan that will do.

-Eventually I hope to find one that is interesting.
+Eventually, I hope to find one that is interesting.
 One that has more than swirls, more than clouds, more than pressure and violence.
 One less than serene.
-It would need to speak to me, and I would speak on to it a language that can carry all possibilities of weight and emotion.
+It would need to speak to me, and I would speak on to it a language that can carry all possibilities.

 I would watch as the other nearby balls of rock and gas wandered through the sky of my new home.
 I would tell them stories too.
 Stories that would make them sound grand.
 Stories that would make them out to rival the stars.
 They would know that I only try to build them up, only try to make them happy.

 When my blanket would drift away, I would talk to my home and its neighbor star.
 I would tell them the stories of their birth.
 Tell them how they came to be.
 I would explore.
 If a place were to be my real home, it would need to have plenty to explore, more than just blue.
 Browns and whites and grays and reds and maybe touches of green if I can spare it.
 I would find these places and I would have them named too.
 I would give them a history.
 I would tell them all of the great things that took place in them, on them, and under them.
 I would tell them about creatures, and they would laugh.

 And if I made creatures I wouldn’t give them names, and I wouldn’t tell them stories.
 Creatures are terrible listeners, but I would watch them.
 Watch them as they became parts of the world.
 As they crafted the world with little tiny trails and homes.
 They wouldn’t know I was there, but the land would tell them of the stories I once told.
 The land and the lights in the sky would entertain them with tales that they could pass down amongst them.
 Stories that would last through the creatures beyond the places that had given them, and perhaps even outlast the lights in the sky.